Formula One Group research snapshot

 Fundamental monitor

-Track Formula 1 media rights, sponsorship, race-promotion fees, Paddock Club and Las Vegas hospitality, team payments, MotoGP revenue and margins, fan attendance, viewership, net debt, interest expense, and share count.
+Track Formula 1 media rights, sponsorship, race-promotion fees, Paddock Club and Las Vegas hospitality, team payments, MotoGP revenue and margins, fan attendance, viewership, net debt, interest expense, share count, and the August 6 Q2 2026 report.

 Position sizing should reflect the gap between a distinctive sports-rights business and a security whose valuation can change sharply with growth expectations.